quanzhuo/cmake-intellisence/README.md

 # Description

-CMake IntelliSense is a Visual Studio Code extension that supports the CMake language.
-It provides features such as syntax highlighting, semantic tokens, document formatting, and code completion for CMake scripts.
+CMake IntelliSense is a VSCode extension that provides features such as syntax highlighting, semantic tokens, document formatting, and code completion for CMake scripts.

-## Note

-This extension provides CMake language support and is generally used in conjunction with the CMake Tools extension.
-Since version 1.20.x, the `ms-vscode.cmake-tools` extension has provided CMake language services.
-You may see duplicate completion items if you have both extensions installed.
-This extension is included in the `KylinIdeTeam.kylin-cpp-pack` extension pack, which you can also install to support C/C++ development.

 ## Feedback